phoenixframework/phoenix/C_routing.md

   user_path  DELETE  /users/:id         HelloPhoenix.UserController :delete
 ```

-Scopes can also be nested, just like resources.
-Suppose that we had a versioned API with resources defined for images, reviews and users.
-We could then setup routes for the versioned API like this:
+Although technically scopes can also be nested (just like resources), the use of nested scopes is generally discouraged because it can sometimes make our code confusing and less clear.
+With that said, suppose that we had a versioned API with resources defined for images, reviews and users.
+Then technically we could  setup routes for the versioned API like this:

 ```elixir
 scope "/api", HelloPhoenix.Api, as: :api do